-AS MCSAP will initiate an investigation every two months.
+With the approval of the ROE in the very near future, AS MCSAP will look into recertify their investigator and once certifed, then the program will initiate Compliance Review Investigations every two months in coordination with Hawaii Division.
 The MCSAP Coordinator will monitor the investigator's progress towards meeting his investigation certification and report completed investigations in the quarterly performance progress report as well as report to the Hawaii Division.